DrabWeb/KISSWebViewer/README.md

 # KISSWebViewer
 A KISS web page viewer.
-It is not as barebones as it could be, but I find it very helpful for YouTube and such
+Its not actually that barebones, but I like the name, so whatever.

 ### Features:
 - A borderless rounded web view window
 - Refresh timer
 - Float on top
 - Opacity slider

-### TODO:
 - Connect spaces option
-- Click through option
+- Shadow option